KristianWB/ItJP_Exercise_7_1/README.md

 The program was built with the help of Intellij by JetBrain

+for info on design, check out the UML diagram

 Built by Kristian Witt Bergqvist

 Thanks to my teacher ANDRÁS ÁCS and my great fellow students on EASJ